 - There are many zero clearance fireplace doors to choose from.
-We highly recommend the Rainbow Fireplace Door, has different color choices for the frame, and comes pre-assembled for a very easy and quick installation.
+We highly recommend the Rainbow Fireplace Door, which has different color choices for the frame and comes pre-assembled for a very easy and quick installation.

 At this point, your fireplace and surround are looking so different!
-You can hardly image what else you'd need to make it better .... but we can!
+You can hardly imagine what else you'd need to make it better .... but we can!

 Step 4: Install A Mantel Shelf